timvideos/getting-started/Summer-Of-Code.md

  * Join the [mailing lists](https://github.com/timvideos/getting-started/wiki#the-projects) for the projects you are interested in.
  * Join the IRC chat channel [#timvideos on irc.freenode.net](irc://irc.freenode.org/#timvideos).

+# Frequently Asked Questions

+What more can you tell me?
+ * Please ask more specific questions.
+What don't you understand?
+What have you read so far?
+Tell us about yourself.
+Tell us what you like to do.
+Maybe we will have some advice that isn't suited to the general documentation.

+What should I do next?
+ * Become familiar with vagrant.  apt-get install vagrant  http://docs.vagrantup.com/v2/getting-started/index.html   Get this and try it out https://github.com/CarlFK/dvsmon/blob/master/Vagrantfile

 # Thanks

 We would like to thank the following: